-The home buying process is challenging, for both experienced and first-time homebuyers.
+The San Diego home buying process is challenging for both experienced AND first-time homebuyers.
 It’s a significant purchase, loaded with potential missteps and heightened emotions.
 You will save yourself time and energy by finding an experienced agent that you trust to help you through the process.
 But when is the right time to hire a buyer's agent?

 Should you get your financing in order first?
 Should you read a book about home buying or do online research?
 Should you narrow down your areas?
 Should you go to open houses?

 All of the above can be helpful if you’ve already done them, but they also come with their own potential pitfalls.
 The reality is that hiring the right buyer’s agent from the get-go will make the entire home-buying process smoother for you.
 You will have an experienced and willing resource close at hand, who has the ability to meet you where you’re at in the home-buying process and personally guide you through your next steps.